mrlunchbox777/advent-of-code-2025/days/day7/README.md

 > build a go app in the day7 folder.
 It should accept a single parameter that is a path to a text file.
 The file will contain a 2 dimentional array of symbols 'S' (start), '.' (empty), '^' (split), and eventually adding '|' (beam).
 It should track the array and the entries within it using structs and use methods on those structs to perform the computations.
 It should process the file in rounds.
 Each round it should attempt to move the beam(s) down one move (each), by leaving those already created where they are and creating a new beam one row below all beam(s) created last round; the first move is creating the initial beam one row below 'S'.
 When it attempts to move onto a split, instead of moving down one, it should create a new beams in the columns before and after the split and in the same row.
 It should output each round as it processes and announce when it finishes.
 It finishes when every new move would be off the grid of the input (it shouldn't ever add any beams outside the grid of the input).
 Add test and a basic readme for the app as well.
 For reference processing, the @days/day7/example-data-1.txt should result in @days/day7/example-data-2.txt after processing is complete.

 #### Part 2

+Add a second mandatory parameter to the app that either selects the counts splits mode, existing logic, or counts paths mode.
+In this mode it should count the number of paths a beam could take from S to the bottom of the grid, splitting at each split.
+It should output that number when complete instead of the grid processing output.
+For reference processing, the @days/day7/example-data-1.txt should result in 40 paths.